Activist pressure helps reshape U.S. corporates, from Yahoo to Dow

 NEW YORK Activist investors are building bigger stakes in bigger companies and their influence is helping reshape the landscape of corporate USA.

-Merger discussions between Dow Chemical and DuPont, two of the biggest and oldest names in the U.S. chemical industry, were prompted, at least in part, by activist investors.
+Merger discussions between Dow Chemical (DOW.N) and DuPont (DD.N), two of the biggest and oldest names in the U.S. chemical industry, were prompted, at least in part, by activist investors.

-They also played a role in Yahoo's announcement to ditch the spinoff of its $32 billion stake in Chinese ecommerce giant Alibaba in favor of seeking the sale of its core Internet business.
+They also played a role in Yahoo's (YHOO.O) announcement to ditch the spinoff of its $32 billion stake in Chinese ecommerce giant Alibaba BABA.O in favour of seeking the sale of its core Internet business.

 The penchant for top-tier activists to target large U.S. companies is expected to gain traction, as the funds have growing pots of money to spend and need to put larger chunks of cash to work.